February 20, 2025

 5. Report is approved or rejected

 It’s especially important that your expense reimbursement policy is clear about the need for documentation and receipts, particularly if you plan to write off deductible expenses on your taxes.
-The IRS requires companies to retain receipts for business expenses for at least seven years should your company ever be audited.
-Be sure to define what you’ll accept as proof of purchase, including physical receipts, e-receipts, or digital photos or scans.
+Make sure to define what you’ll accept as proof of purchase, including:

 3. Establish your approval process and delegate responsibilities